Using this guide What's covered

 What might be wrong with my heart’s rhythm?

 Your heart contracts regularly to pump blood around your body and deliver oxygen to your cells.
-Electrical signals control the way your heart beats.
+Electrical signals control the way your heart beats and also how quickly.
+This is called heart rhythm.
 The signals are automatically generated by groups of specialised cells inside your heart.
 They’re carried along nerves that act like electrical cables.

-Sometimes the signals are interrupted or altered, affecting the way your heart beats.
-This can cause a number of problems, some are harmless but others can be life-threatening.
-These alterations are called arrhythmias.
+Sometimes the signals are interrupted or altered, in the same way an electric cable can be cut, or malfunction if exposed to water.
+This affects the way your heart beats and cause a number of problems.
+Most are harmless and very common but a few can be life-threatening.
+Heart rhythm alterations are called arrhythmias (literally means without rhythm).
 If you have symptoms of an arrhythmia, it’s important to see your doctor.

-- palpitations (where you can feel your heart beating)
+- palpitations (where you can feel your heart beating or racing)

 - chest pain